PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

-# `flatbuffer_direct` refactor pause checkpoint — 2026-07-14
+# `flatbuffer_direct` refactor continuation checkpoint — 2026-07-14

 ## Status

-The active branch is `fb-refactor4`.
-This checkpoint is intended to leave the branch committed, pushed, and clean so the Goal can be paused without carrying a partial source rewrite.
-No pull request was created.
+The active branch is `fb-refactor5`, created from `main` after pull request `#949` merged the complete `fb-refactor4` checkpoint.
+The Goal is active again;
+subsequent work uses coherent commits and pushes without opening another pull request.

-The latest implementation unit moves aligned scalar-binary shape reconciliation out of `_apply_fast_precanonicalize_repairs` and into the Torch-free `pytorch_fast_precanonicalize_policy.py` owner.
-The orchestrator is 482 lines at this checkpoint, down from 1,025 lines at the beginning of this continuation and 1,608 lines before the broader fast-precanonicalize extraction.
+The latest implementation unit moves the downstream-evidence aligned-binary fallback out of `_apply_fast_precanonicalize_repairs` and into the Torch-free `pytorch_fast_precanonicalize_policy.py` owner.
+The orchestrator is 421 lines at this checkpoint, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader fast-precanonicalize extraction.

 ## Completed work

-Recent pushed checkpoints on `fb-refactor4` are:
+The merged `fb-refactor4` checkpoints included:

 - `062ddc4` — centralized DepthToSpace/Gather repair and the permuted-Conv
   statement decoder;